ggreenaz/dadCHECKIN/README.md

 # dadCHECKIN
-Meet dadCHECK-IN v0.24:
+Meet dadCHECKIN

-🌟 Introducing dadCHECK-IN v0.24: The Open Source Project Even Your Dad Can't Mess Up!
+🌟 The Open Source Project Even Your Dad Can't Mess Up!
 The Down and Dirty Check-in Project.

 Ever wished for a check-in system so simple that even your tech-challenged dad could use it without calling you for help?
 Well, wish no more!
 Presenting dadCHECK-IN, the ultimate, no-frills check-in/check-out script bundle that's as straightforward as dad's jokes!